kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/migrating-telemetry-and-security-agents.md

 Note, the set of collected metrics will change.
 Please review your alerting rules and dashboards.

-The pod accessing Docker may be named like:
+The Pod accessing Docker may be named like:

   -  signalfx-agent

 ### Yahoo Kubectl Flame

-Flame does not support container runtimes other than dockershim.
+Flame does not support container runtimes other than Docker.
 See [https://github.com/yahoo/kubectl-flame/issues/51](https://github.com/yahoo/kubectl-flame/issues/51)